 4. Get employees at a variety of levels and departments involved with EHS initiatives.

-Get all types and levels of people involved in the EHS campaign and initiatives.
+After conducting an EHS culture assessment, get all types and levels of people involved in the EHS campaign and initiatives.
 Asking for an EHS volunteer from each department, floor, or other internal group is a great way to get feedback and generate ideas.
 Ask employees how they would like to be involved and ask what is important to them, then use volunteer feedback to fuel the content for your campaign.

 Consider ways to encourage volunteer participation, such as gamification or company recognition.
 Gamification can be as simple as offering a virtual or real ‘badge’ or ‘trophy’ for meeting an EHS milestone such as completing a training or participating in a volunteer meeting.
 Find ways to engage employees at all levels and through a variety of means.